mendersoftware/mender-docs/01.Get-started/01.Preparation/02.Prepare-a-virtual-device/docs.md

 !!!
 Skip this section if you have already completed [Prepare a Raspberry Pi device](../01.Prepare-a-Raspberry-Pi-device/docs.md)

-This guide we help you prepare your workstation to be able to run a virtual device (QEMU) with Mender integrated which will connect to hosted Mender and simulate a physical device.
+This tutorial we help you prepare your workstation to be able to run a virtual device (QEMU) with Mender integrated which will connect to hosted Mender and simulate a physical device.

 ## Prerequisites

-To follow this guide, install
+To follow this tutorial, install
 [Docker Engine](https://docs.docker.com/engine/install?target=_blank) on your workstation.